tensorflow/tensorflow/SECURITY.md

 data you supply to TensorFlow to train a model, or to use a model to run inference on the data.

-**TensorFlow models are programs and need to be treated as such from a security perspective.**
+**TensorFlow models are programs, and need to be treated as such from a security perspective.**

 ## Running untrusted models